jiaohehu/NPreview/DOC-diagram.md

   + `drawline` - draw straight line or curves described by a path
   + `fill`  - fill a path that might have straight or curved lines
-  + `filldraw`  - fill a path with fillcolor and then drawline the path with the linecolor
+  + `filldraw`  - fill a path and then draw the outline of the shape
   + `drawdblarrow` - drawline a given path and place an arrow head at the beginning and end
   + `drawarrow` - drawline a given path and place an arrow at the end

     The `drawline` instruction  without option draws the outline of a path.
-    The (linecolor) and (linewidth) settings will be pulled to see if a line width or line color has be specified.
+    The (stroke) and (stroke-width) settings will be pulled to see if a line width or line color has be specified.
 Otherwise it uses the system default of MetaPost.

     The `fill` instruction fills the area of a path.
-    The (fillcolor) setting will be pulled to see if a fill color has been specified.
+    The (fill) setting will be pulled to see if a fill color has been specified.
 Otherwise it uses the system default of MetaPost.

     The 'drawdblarrow' and 'drawarrow' instructions will place arrow head